-What you will learn from this tip: How to create an
+What you will learn from this tip: How to create an effective storage management group with a minimum of hassle.
+Need a downloadable copy?
+Go here.

 Almost every company I deal with is working on standardizing storage (and backup) management under a single umbrella.
 But for various reasons, most haven't gotten far.
 If your organization wants to move to a storage management group, but you're not sure how to get it there, consider this step-by-step approach.